Ryan Reynolds named 2017 Hasty Pudding Man of the Year

 - Why Portland and not Seattle gets pummeled with snow

+Reynolds also has a TV production company, DarkFire, which recently sold its first two projects.

+He serves on the board of directors for the Michael J. Fox Foundation for Parkinson’s Research, and in 2007 raised more than $100,000 when ran the New York City Marathon in honor of his father, who has Parkinson’s.

 Last year’s Man of the Year was Joseph Gordon-Levitt.
-Previous winners include Bob Hope, Warren Beatty and Robin Williams.
+Previous winners dating to 1963 include Bob Hope, Warren Beatty and Robin Williams.

 The 2017 Woman of the Year hasn’t yet been announced.